Glitch Text Styles Gallery — Browse, Preview & Copy 20+ Effects

 How many glitch text styles are there?

-There are hundreds of possible glitch text styles using Unicode combining characters.
-This gallery features 22 curated styles spanning Zalgo, Unicode fonts, flip effects, and decorative overlays — covering the most popular and visually distinct effects available.
+Realistically, hundreds, since Unicode combining characters can be stacked in nearly endless combinations.
+This gallery sticks to 22 curated styles across Zalgo, Unicode fonts, flip effects, and decorative overlays.
+Those are the most popular and visually distinct effects out there, so you're not wading through near-duplicates.

 Which glitch text style works best for Instagram bios?